ricklove/ToldEm/ToldEm.Core/Notes/WorkHours.md

 			- Value
 			- Position

+## Period 4

+### 2014-06-13 5:38-5:40 Plan

+What is most important to accomplish this hour?

+I will finish the scrolling backgrounds to support parallax (scrolling at different rates) controlled by a scrolling controller.

+### 5:41-

+- Create Scrollable, Scrolling, and ScrollEngine

 # FUTURE

 ## GameCore

+- Design dependencies on other behaviors
+	- (Drawable Depends on Placeable)
+	- (Scrollable Depends on Placeable)

 - Extend InputEngine
 	- Priority
 	- Do GameBounds testing
+	- Handle KeyUp occuring outside of app

 - Convert Screen Coordinates to use ints
 - Add SpineProvider